bahp/instamap/README.md

 This is useful for testing or if you want to manually generate the map data.

-1.  **Provide Cookies:** The `run.sh` script by default looks for a `cookies.txt` file in the root directory. **Alternatively,** you can edit `run.sh` and change the `gallery-dl` command to use the `--cookies-from-browser <browser_name>` flag (e.g., `--cookies-from-browser firefox`) to extract cookies directly from your logged-in browser session.
+1.  **Instagram authentication:** The `run.sh` script by default looks for a `cookies.txt` file in the root directory. **Alternatively,** you can edit `run.sh` and change the `gallery-dl` command to use the `--cookies-from-browser <browser_name>` flag (e.g., `--cookies-from-browser firefox`) to extract cookies directly from your logged-in browser session.

 2.  **Set API Key:** The Python scripts will look for your Gemini API key.
     You must set it as an environment variable in your terminal:
     ```bash
     export GOOGLE_API_KEY="your_api_key_goes_here"
     ```